 Confirm your mental capacity

-If you’re of an age where mental incapacity could be grounds for contesting your will, you could have your doctor examine you.
-You could have them write a letter confirming your mental capacity and even record them carrying out the examination.
+If mental incapacity could be grounds for contesting your will, you could have your doctor examine you and you could have them write a letter confirming your mental capacity at the time when you created your will.

 Your lawyer might also ask your doctor and other people with whom you have regular dealings (such as your friends, neighbours, service providers, etc.) to swear an affidavit as to their opinions of your capacity.
-This could provide a strong case if someone were to contest your will for mental incapacity.
+This could provide a strong case if someone were to contest your will based on your mental incapacity.

 Ensure that there’s no hint of undue influence

-Signing your will in the presence of your lawyer and two witnesses who are not beneficiaries, and with no one else present, can help prevent someone contesting your will for this reason.
+Signing your will in the presence of your lawyer and other neutral witnesses who are not beneficiaries of your estate can help prevent someone alleging that your will was produced by undue influence.

-Similarly, when you give instructions for your will, it helps if you and the lawyer speak in private.
+Similarly, when you give instructions for your will, it helps if you and the lawyer speak in private and without any beneficiaries present.
 If translation services are required, it helps if they’re provided by an independent translator, instead of a beneficiary of the will.

 Be fair